pooltogether/documentation/protocol/prize-pool/README.md

 ### Checking Timelock Balances

-To see how many funds have been timelocked for a user you can call:
+To see how many funds have been timelocked for a `user` call:

 ```javascript
 function timelockBalanceOf(address user) external view returns (uint256)